ArchAngel2190/Discord.Bot/README.md

 <summary><strong>Features</strong></summary>

- - [x] Hybrid Command System: Get the best of both slash and normal commands.
- - [x] Free LLM Model: Use this powerful language model without spending anything.
+ - [x] Free LLM Model: Use this powerful language model without spending anything (for text responses; voice responses require an ElevenLabs subscription).
- - [x] Mention Recognition: The bot will always respond when mentioned or called by name.
+ - [x] Mention Recognition: The bot will always respond when mentioned or called by name, as well as when replied to using Discord's reply feature.
  - [x] Message Handling: The bot knows when you're replying to someone else, avoiding confusion.
  - [x] Channel-Specific Responses: Use the /toggleactive command to disable the bot in specific channels.
- - [x] Secure Credential Management: Protect your credentials with environment variables.
  - [x] Web Access: Internet-enabled LLM to allow for current awareness.
  - [x] NEW!
 Voice-Enabled: The bot will check to see if the author is in a voice channel.
 If they are, the bot will attempt to join and speak the text using ElevenLabs API.
 (An ElevenLabs subscription is required for this.)
- - [x] Slash commands - use /help for a list of all commands that are available on the bot. /enable_voice and /disable_voice can be used by people with **manage server** permissions to enable and disable the voice functions, if you do not wish to use them/pay for ElevenLabs.
+     - [x] Toggleable voice functions: /enable_voice and /disable_voice can be used by people with **manage server** permissions to enable and disable the voice functions, if you do not wish to use them/pay for ElevenLabs.
+ - [x] Slash commands: Use /help for a list of all commands that are available on the bot.
+     - [x] Tiered slash commands: Only people with the ability to manage the guild can use the /enable_voice and /disable_voice functions
+ - [x] Consistently updated: This project is not dead!
+I contribute to this project regularly with updates, and is designed with Linux and security in mind.

 ## Additional configurations ⚙️